IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Note the optional "limit" parameter.
 Without it, the API will attempt to populate the sizes for all the saved originals that don't have them in the database yet.
 Otherwise it will do so for the first N such datafiles.

-By default the admin API calls are restricted to be called from the localhost.
+By default, the admin API calls are blocked and can only be called from localhost.
 See more details in :ref:`:BlockedApiEndpoints <:BlockedApiEndpoints>` and :ref:`:BlockedApiPolicy <:BlockedApiPolicy>` settings in :doc:`/installation/config`.

 Users Token Management
 ----------------------